luketeaford/EVE/README.md

 * Add a watch to the gulpfile itself in case it changes, it should stop and rerun

 ###HTML
-Probably a better idea to use a pseudo element instead of hr after every section
+* Probably a better idea to use a pseudo element instead of hr after every section

+###JavaScript
+* Remember to come up with a consistent pattern for run-once methods like buildSynth
+  * IIFEs are probably the best way to do this